andyneville/grunt-aws-cloudformation/README.md

 Some stack templates might include resources that can affect permissions in your AWS account, for example, by creating new AWS Identity and Access Management (IAM) users.
 For those stacks, you must explicitly acknowledge their capabilities by specifying this parameter.
 The only valid values are CAPABILITY_IAM and CAPABILITY_NAMED_IAM.

+### Using the `stack-status` action

+Use the `stack-status` action to get the current status information about your stack.
+Includes data like status message, last update time, parameters, output values etc.

+##### options.stackName
+Type: `String`

+The name of the CloudFormation stack to be created.

+##### options.nextToken
+Type: `String`

+A string that identifies the next page of stacks that you want to retrieve.